-Regarding the natural conditions, the programme area covers three biogeographical regions of similar features, which stretch across the four countries: Continental, Alpine and Pannonian.
-Apart from the similarities in terms of climate, geological, pedological features, flora, and fauna, the transboundary character of the regions comes with shared challenges as well.
+With regard to the natural conditions, the programme area covers three biogeographical regions of similar features, which stretch across all the four related countries: Continental, Alpine and Pannonian.
+However, apart from the similarities in terms of climate, geological, pedological features, flora, and fauna, the transboundary character of the regions comes with shared challenges as well.
 Many of the environmental potentials and challenges in the programme area can be deduced from the cross-border landscape diversity.